AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/key-frame-shapes.md

 ![Effect Editor key frame shape layer with colour steps](/docs/images/Effect-Editor-key-frame-shape-layer-with-colour-steps.png)

--   To <strong>add</strong> more frames to a key frame shape click the <Keys.ContextKey>Pencil</Keys.ContextKey> button to the right of the <strong>layer name</strong>.
+-   To **add** more frames to a key frame shape click the <Keys.ContextKey>Pencil</Keys.ContextKey> button to the right of the **layer name**.

--   To <strong>edit</strong> a key frame click the <Keys.ContextKey>Pencil</Keys.ContextKey> button to the right of the
+-   To **edit** a key frame click the <Keys.ContextKey>Pencil</Keys.ContextKey> button to the right of the **frame name**.
-    <strong>frame name</strong>.

--   To <strong>delete</strong> a key frame select the frame in the list then click the
-    <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> at the bottom
+-   To **delete** a key frame select the frame in the list then click the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> at the bottom

--   To <strong>change the order</strong> of the frames, select a frame then use the up and down arrows at the bottom.
+-   To **change the order** of the frames, select a frame then use the up and down arrows at the bottom.

--   To <strong>change multiple</strong> key frames at the same time, click on the multi-select button at the bottom of the window, or you can drag a selection box over the frames.
+-   To **change multiple** key frames at the same time, click on the multi-select button at the bottom of the window, or you can drag a selection box over the frames.

 ### Multiple Effects

 Key frame shapes can have multiple layers where different effects run simultaneously.
-To add another layer, click the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom, then select <strong>Layers</strong>.
+To add another layer, click the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom, then select **Layers**.
 The new layer will appear in the list on the left.

 ![Effect Editor adding an extra effect](/docs/images/Effect-Editor-adding-an-extra-effect.png)